yangzhares/mantl/docs/features/provision_open_stack_cluster.rst

 7. Create inventory file:

-   Go to `inventory` folder and either edit existing `1-datacenter` or `2-datacenter` or create a new file using one of them as a template.
+   Go to `inventory` folder and either edit existing `1-datacenter` file or create a new file using that file as a template.
 Update the number of hosts and their hostnames if needed.
 Update datacenters if needed.

 8. Update the flavor of the instances if needed: